Send the link below via email or IMCopy

 1. The symbol of the prison

-2. The symbol of the child as innocent sufferer of the world’s abuses
+2. the child as innocent sufferer of the world’s abuses

 affair with an actress, separated from his wife